kevinkamps/Registrar/README.md

 * Docker monitor

 #### Static
-Monitors a static configuration file and checks if the applications is available and passing it to the registrars.
+Monitors a static configuration file and checks if the applications is available and passing it to the registries.

 The config file (by default `config.yml`) is using a yaml format.
 A example is provide below and should be self explanatory:
 ```yaml